OCamlPro/owi/example/sym/README.md

            skip typechecking pass

        -w VAL, --workers=VAL (absent=n)
            number of workers for symbolic execution.
-Defaults to a machine-specific value given by the OCaml
+Defaults to the number of physical cores.
-           Domain.recommended_domain_count function.

        --workspace=VAL (absent=owi-out)
            path to the workspace directory